crowdsecurity/crowdsec/CONTRIBUTING.md

 ### Go tests

-They include unit and integration tests written in the `*_test.go` files, you need a working [localstack](https://github.com/localstack/localstack) environment and run a test suite with `make test`.
+They include unit and integration tests written in the `*_test.go` files.

-XXX TODO: how to run localstack
+You will need Docker in order to use [localstack](https://github.com/localstack/localstack) to emulate AWS and also for testing the log collector for Docker.

+If you have installed docker-compose and have access to Docker via `/var/run/docker.sock`, open a shell and run `make localstack`.
+In a second shell, run `make test`.

 ### Bats tests